Kalani Sitake

-Kelaokalani Fifita "Kalani" Sitake (born October 10, 1975) is a Tongan–American football coach and former player.
-He has been the head football coach at Brigham Young University (BYU) since December 2015, and is the first Tongan to become a collegiate football head coach.
-Sitake played college football as a fullback at BYU under coach LaVell Edwards, and graduated in 2000.
-Prior to becoming head coach at BYU, Sitake was the defensive coordinator and associate head coach at the University of Utah, and the defensive coordinator and associate head coach at Oregon State University.
+Kelaokalani Fifita "Kalani" 'Sitake (born October 10, 1975) is a Tongan–American football coach and former player.
+He has been the head football coach at Brigham Young University (BYU) since 2015.
+He is the first Tongan to become a collegiate football head coach.
+Sitake played college football as a fullback for the BYU Cougars under coach LaVell Edwards, and graduated in 2000.
+Prior to becoming head coach at BYU, Sitake was the defensive coordinator and associate head coach at the University of Utah, and the defensive coordinator and associate head coach at Oregon State University (OSU).
+He was inducted into the Polynesian Football Hall of Fame on January 18, 2025.

 Early life

 Sitake was born in Tonga.
-His family emigrated to the United States when he was a child, living in Laie, Hawaii.
+His family immigrated to the United States when he was a child, living in Laie, Hawaii.
 He went to high school in Kirkwood, Missouri.

 College career

-Sitake began his BYU playing career in 1994 prior to serving a two-year mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) to Oakland, California.
-After returning and redshirting in 1997, Sitake was a three-year starter at fullback for the Cougars from 1998–2000 under hall of famed BYU head coach LaVell Edwards.
-He was named BYU's Football Scholar Athlete of the Year in 1998, helped the Cougars to the first Mountain West Conference championship in 1999, and earned BYU's Impact Player of the Year in 1999.
+Sitake began his BYU playing career in 1994 prior to serving a two-year mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Oakland, California.
+After returning and redshirting in 1997, Sitake was a three-year starter at fullback for BYU from 1998 to 2000 under hall of fame coach LaVell Edwards.
+He was named BYU's Football Scholar Athlete of the Year in 1998, helped BYU to the first Mountain West Conference championship in 1999, and earned BYU's Impact Player of the Year in 1999.
 In 2000, Sitake was named team captain and BYU's most valuable running back.
 He completed his career amassing 373 yards rushing on 86 carries (4.3 yards per carry), and 536 yards receiving on 62 receptions for one touchdown.
+Sitake also earned a B.A. degree in English from BYU in 2001.

 Professional career

-Cincinnati Bengals

 Following his collegiate career, Sitake signed a free agent contract with the Cincinnati Bengals in 2001.
 His career ended due to a back injury.